Last Updated on

-The world has a mixture of both the spiritual being and the physical being, which is definitely a fact that is undeniable.
+The world consists of both the spiritual realm and the physical realm, which is definitely a fact that is undeniable.
 In every form of culture, among different kinds of people including modern and ancient, there have been individuals who have managed to have the gift to explain or even tap into the metaphysical and spiritual forces.
 These are people who are known as the medicine men, shamans, rabbis, priests and amongst people of Africa, the Obeah men.

 What is Obeah?